grantps/superhelp/README.md

 strings in his functions.
 He learns a standard approach and starts using it more often.

+* Moana wants to check the quality of some code before including it in her project.
+She learns about some issues and makes improvements before integratin it.

 # Example Usage

 ## Screenshot from HTML